We’ve broken down becoming a trader into four main steps.

 - Patience.
 You’ll not enjoy overnight or immediate success as a novice trader.
 It’ll take time to develop a risk management plan and a trading strategy.
 But being patient will stop you making major mistakes early on and increase your chances of longevity.

-2. Learn how to trade: choose your market and your trading strategy
+Choose your market and trading strategy

 Whilst it is important to decide which markets you want to trade, right at the beginning of your trading career, it doesn’t matter quite so much.
 At the end of the day, it is still a chart with the price plotted against time, what that represents isn’t vital right away.